Permanent Labor Certification: Recruitment

+Applying for Permanent Labor Certification

+If the recruitment period ends with no able, willing, and qualified US workers applying, the sponsoring employer can finally apply for a Permanent Labor Certification with DOL by filing form ETA-9089.
+By filing the form, the sponsoring employer attests that no minimally qualified and willing U.S. workers could be found.
+As of early 2024, processing of this application takes approximately 12 months, but can take significantly longer if the case is audited by DOL.
+DOL can deny Permanent Labor Certification if it deems proper procedures have not been followed, or request an audit.

+Appeal of Permanent Labor Certification denial

+As with Prevailing Wage Determination decisions, sponsoring employers can appeal DOL denials of Permanent Labor Certifications with BALCA.

 Reduction in recruitment

-The original labor certification process, used exclusively up until about 1998, involved a lengthy interview process, whereby instructions were provided after filing the case as to how the employer was to go about recruiting for the position.
+The original Permanent Labor Certification process, used exclusively up until about 1998, involved a lengthy interview process, whereby instructions were provided after filing the case as to how the employer was to go about recruiting for the position.
 After complying with those instructions, the employer needed to persuasively argue why any U.S. applicants for the position were unqualified - otherwise the petition would be denied.
 Beginning in 1998, a more streamlined approach called Reduction in Recruitment (RIR) was introduced.
 Under RIR, the sequence of events was reversed: the employer first did the recruiting, and then filed the case with evidence that no minimally qualified U.S. workers could be found.

-RIR tended to speed processing times up somewhat, so that labor certification times which were previously measured in years began to be measured in months.
-Both regular and RIR labor certification involved filing first with the Department of Labor for the individual state where the job was located (the individual state presumably being most familiar with local labor market conditions) and then, if approved at the state level, the case was then transferred to the federal Department of Labor for final approval.
+RIR tended to speed processing times up somewhat, so that Permanent Labor Certification times which were previously measured in years began to be measured in months.
+Both regular and RIR Permanent Labor Certification involved filing first with the Department of Labor for the individual state where the job was located (the individual state presumably being most familiar with local labor market conditions) and then, if approved at the state level, the case was then transferred to the federal Department of Labor for final approval.

 Program electronic review management

-In March 2005 a completely electronic labor certification system, PERM (Program Electronic Review Management), came into use.
-PERM was intended to reduce labor certification times to under 60 days.
+In March 2005 a completely electronic Permanent Labor Certification system, PERM (Program Electronic Review Management), came into use.
+PERM was intended to reduce Permanent Labor Certification times to under 60 days.
 However, PERM may be creating as many backlogs as it is intended to solve.
 Because of congressionally mandated annual quotas, there may not be enough visas available to grant green cards to everyone who is approved by PERM, which may have played a role in the retrogression of priority dates on September 13, 2005.

-The standards used in making labor certification determinations under the PERM system would be based on:
+The standards used in making Permanent Labor Certification determinations under the PERM system would be based on: